matthewcook333/AnimatedArt-notebook/November 2.md

 2 hours both writing up the project plan, description, and notebook, as well as more designing and thinking while doing it.

+1.5 hours more on learning Swift from Apple's Swift book.

 ## Post-critique summary

 ## Post-critique reflection